MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-school-deployment/reset-wipe.md

 ---
-title: Reset and wipe
+title: Reset and wipe Windows devices
-description: reset and wipe
-ms.date: 08/31/2022
-ms.prod: windows
-ms.technology: windows
+description: Reset and wipe options for Windows devices using Intune for Education, including scenarios when to delete devices ms.date: 08/31/2022 ms.prod: windows ms.technology: windows